phiryll/phiryll.github.io/docs/rules-of-thumb.md

 implemented as a numerical or text field of the address, then the zip code is dependent.
 If the zip code is a separate entity referenced by the address, then it is independent.
-Deleting the address also deletes the zip code in the former case, but not the latter.
+Deleting the address also deletes the zip code in the former case, but not the latter (ignoring cascade-delete semantics).

 ## Keep All Input Data